bpephold/bpephold/README.md

 ### Why Elephant Panda?

-Our firm is founded by partners who have known one another for nearly 40 years.
-During that time they would refer to one another by the Elephant and Panda emojis.
-We seek to build enduring relationships—with our portfolio companies, their employees, customers, and the communities they serve.
+The name Elephant Panda reflects our commitment to building enduring relationships.
+Both animals represent strength, wisdom, and a long-term perspective—values that guide how we work with our portfolio companies.
+We seek to build lasting partnerships with our portfolio companies, their employees, customers, and the communities they serve.

 ---